Mast (sailing): Nomenclature

 When a vessel has two masts, as a general rule, the main mast is the one setting the largest sail.
 Therefore, in a brig, the forward mast is the foremast and the after mast is the mainmast.
 In a schooner with two masts, even if the masts are of the same height, the after one usually carries a larger sail (because a longer boom can be used), so the after mast is the mainmast.
-This contrasts with a ketch or a yawl, where the after mast, and its principle sail, is clearly the smaller of the two, so the terminology is (from forward) mainmast and mizzen.
-(In a yawl, the term "jigger" is occasionally used for the after mast.)
+This contrasts with a ketch or a yawl, where the after mast, and its principal sail, is clearly the smaller of the two, so the terminology is (from forward) mainmast and mizzen.
+(In a yawl, the term "jigger" is occasionally used for the aftermast.)

-Some two-masted luggers have a fore-mast and a mizzen-mast - there is no main-mast.
+Some two-masted luggers have a fore-mast and a mizzen-mast – there is no main-mast.
 This is because these traditional types used to have three masts, but it was found convenient to dispense with the main-mast and carry larger sails on the remaining masts.
 This gave more working room, particularly on fishing vessels.

 On square-rigged vessels, each mast carries several horizontal yards from which the individual sails are rigged.